yuvalabou/npi_py_scripts/README.md

 # npn_led_scripts

-Collection of LED driving python scripts to run on NanoPi_NEO variants
+Collection of Python scripts to run on NanoPi_NEO variants